jina-ai/docs/chapters/docstring/docstring.rst

 Documenting classes
 ----------------------------------------------------

 In classes you don't need to specify a return type.
-But here you should document the constructor.
-Use the parameters to document the constructor parameters under **__init__**
+But you should document the constructor parameters here.
+Use all parameters that are under **__init__** and document them in the class itself.

 *****************************************************
 Multi-line docstrings example of a function